 Mays Business School

-Rogelio Oliva is the Robyn L. '89 and Alan B. Roberts '78 Chair in Business in the Department of Information and Operations Management at Mays Business School, and Research Affiliate at MIT Sloan System Dynamics Group.
+Rogelio Oliva is the Robyn and Alan Roberts Chair in Business at Mays Business School, and Research Affiliate at MIT Sloan System Dynamics Group.
 His research explores how behavioral and social aspects of an organization interact with its technical components to determine the firm's operational performance.
 His current research interests include behavioral operations management, retail and service operations, and the transition that product manufacturers are making to become service providers.
+Methodologically, he is exploring how to develop theoretical insights from interventions and the use of system dynamics models to articulate, develop, and test managerial process theories.
 His research work has been published in several academic journals, among them: Management Science, Organization Science, Journal of Operations Management, Manufacturing & Service Operations Management, Production and Operations Management, and California Management Review.
 He is the recipient of the 2019 Jay W. Forrester Award for the best written contribution to the System Dynamics field in the preceding five years.
+He currently serves as Editor-in-Chief of the Journal of Operations Management.

 Dr. Oliva teaches courses in operations management, supply chain management, and management information systems for the MBA and Executive MBA programs.
 He has received multiple teaching awards including the Production and Operations Management Society's Skinner Teaching Achievement Award (2014) and the Association of Former Students of Texas A&M University Distinguished Achievement Award at the College (2009) and University (2013) levels.